shivathapaa/shivathapaa/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on Android projects
-- 🌱 I’m currently learning Kotlin Multiplatform
+- 🌱 I’m currently learning Modern Android Development
 - 👯 I’m looking to collaborate on Android applications
 - 💬 Ask me about Android, Web, Books, and Technology
 - ⚡ Fun fact: <br> When fingers dance on keys, I code with all my might, <br> But when a pen is in my hand, I craft verses through the night.